Marcelara/PSF_Anunna/Pipeline_for_Anunna.md

 # create a new library in my home directory where new installed packages can be stored
-new_library = '/home/WUR/kreek001/.R_442_ext/' # set the path for a new folder the folder is named after R version 4.2.2 dir.create(file.path(new_library), showWarnings = TRUE) # create a new folder .libPaths(c(new_library, .libPaths())) # Tell R where the packages are stored: in your new folder and in the folder where the already install packeges are
+new_library = '/home/WUR/kreek001/.R_442_ext/' # set the path for a new folder the folder is named after R version 4.2.2 dir.create(file.path(new_library), showWarnings = TRUE) # create a new folder .libPaths(c(new_library, .libPaths())) # Tell R where the packages are stored: in your new folder and in the folder where the already install packages are
 .libPaths() # print this to check if the right directories are defined
 ```